 About Our Services

 Securely store your records near you, and where you’re never more than a click away from retrieving critical documents.
-With Access records management services:
+With Access:

 Our records management platform, FileBRIDGE Records gives you complete control and 24/7 access to manage and govern your secure file storage.

 Store physical documents and other media in a highly secure, offsite storage facility near you.
-Our records storage facilities are equipped with state-of-the-art security protocols that monitor and protect your records 24/7.
+Access' records storage facilities are equipped with state-of-the-art security protocols that monitor and protect your records 24/7.

 We provide climate-controlled, weather- and fire-protected facilities for both paper and multimedia records.
 Keep film, video, x-rays, and tape backups from deteriorating due to environmental exposure and handling factors.